 Step 6: Stain & paint

-Stain the structure in dark, and paint the drawers front in white.
+Stain the structure in dark, and paint the front of the drawers in white.
 I choose to apply three coats of acrylic paint, I only have a brush the brush strokes show up a little.
-I think you will obtain best result using a small roller or maybe some spray paint https://paintsprayers.reviews/
+I think you will obtain the best result using a small roller or maybe some Spray paint

 Step 7: Make the handles